-A parent who has committed child abuse, neglect or domestic violence, suffers from mental illness or struggles with addiction may experience a loss or impairment of relationship with the affected children.
-This type of alienation may have little or nothing to do with the other parent’s influence, and should not be confused with Parental Alienation Syndrome.
+A parent who has committed child abuse, neglect or domestic violence, suffers from mental illness, or struggles with addiction may experience a loss or impairment of relationship with the affected children.
+This type of estrangement between child and parent may have little or nothing to do with the other parent’s influence, and should not be confused with what is commonly referred to as parental alienation.

 For evidence-based information on parental alienation and its treatment, we recommend the work of: